tc39/proposal-first-class-protocols/README.md

 ECMAScript First-Class Protocols Proposal
 =========================================

-As of ES2015, new ECMAScript standard library APIs have used a protocol-based design, enabled by the introduction of Symbols.
-Symbols are ECMAScript values which have identity and may be used as object property keys.
-The goal of this proposal is to provide a convenient syntactic facility for protocol-based design.

 The proposal is at **Stage 1** after having been proposed at the [September 2017](https://github.com/tc39/agendas/blob/master/2017/09.md) TC39 meeting.